Committee on Theater & Performance Studies

 Evan Linder is a founding member and the former co-artistic director of Chicago's The New Colony, a theatre company founded in 2008 devoted to world premiere plays and musicals.
 He works in Chicago as a playwright, actor and director.
 Evan is a proud graduate of the College of Charleston where he was named Alumni of the Year in 2016.
 His plays include Byhalia Mississippi, 11:11, The Warriors, The Bear Suit of Happiness, B-Side Studio and 5 Lesbians Eating a Quiche, which was named Best Overall Production at the 2012 NYC International Fringe Festival and is published by Samuel French.
 His play Byhalia, Mississippi received simultaneous world premiere productions on January 8th, 2016 at theatres in Chicago, Toronto, Memphis and Charleston SC.
 The following week, theatres in Boulder, Los Angeles and Birmingham produced staged readings of the play before a live online World Premiere Conversation was held connecting audiences and creative teams in all seven cities.
 Byhalia received six nominations including Best Production at the 2016 Non-Equity Jeff Awards where Evan was given the Jeff Award for Best New Work.
 In summer of 2016, Evan reprised his role as Jim in the remount of Byhalia, Mississippi at Steppenwolf Theatre Company.
 Byhalia was recently announced as part of the Kennedy Center's 2018-2019 Season.
 His play The Hunted, co-written with Paul Oakley Stovall was named a finalist for the 2017 O’Neill Playwrights Conference.
 The Hunted received further development at the Oregon Shakespeare Festival’s Black Swan Lab in August 2017.
 His newest play Jo & Liv was commissioned by the Goodman Theatre and received a staged reading there in July 2017 directed by Krissy Vanderwarker. www.evanlinder.com

-Mickle Maher is a cofounder of Chicago’s Theater Oobleck.
-Plays include: Song About Himself; There Is a Happiness That Morning Is; The Strangerer; The Hunchback Variations; Spirits to Enforce; An Apology for the Course and Outcome of Certain Events Delivered by Doctor John Faustus on This His Final Evening; Cyrano (translator); The Cabinet; Lady Madeline; The Pine; and An Actor Prepares (an adaptation of Stanislavsky's seminal book).
-His plays have appeared Off-Broadway and in theaters around the world, and have been supported by grants from the NEA, the Rockefeller MAP fund, and Creative Capital.
-He has taught playwriting and related subjects at the University of Chicago, Columbia College, and Northwestern University.
+Mickle Maher's plays have appeared Off-Broadway and around the world, and have been supported by grants from the NEA, the Rockefeller MAP fund, and Creative Capital.
+They include: It is Magic; There is a Happiness That Morning Is; Song About Himself; Small Ball; An Apology for the Course and Outcome of Certain Events Delivered by Doctor John Faustus on This His Final Evening; The Hunchback Variations; The Strangerer; Jim Lehrer and the Theater and Its Double and Jim Lehrer’s Double; Spirits to Enforce; Cyrano (translator); The Cabinet; Lady Madeline; The Pine; and An Actor Prepares (an adaptation of Stanislavsky's seminal book).
+He is a cofounder of Chicago’s Theater Oobleck, and has taught playwriting and related subjects at the University of Chicago, Columbia College, and Northwestern University.

 Derek Matson is a dramaturg and translator of theater and opera.
 His dramaturgical work has included productions, readings, and development workshops for Steppenwolf Theatre Company, Lookingglass Theatre, the Metropolitan Opera, Court Theatre, The House Theatre of Chicago, the Hypocrites, American Theater Company, TimeLine Theatre Company, About Face Theatre, Strawdog Theatre, the Ryan Opera Center at Lyric Opera of Chicago, Chicago Opera Vanguard, DePaul University, and Northwestern University.
 Derek studied acting at the Cours Florent in Paris, and serves as a diction instructor of French, Spanish, and Russian for the Ryan Opera Center at Lyric Opera and the Chicago Symphony Orchestra Chorus.
 He’s a regular pre-performance lecturer at both the CSO and Lyric Opera.
 His translations of French, Spanish, Italian, Russian, German, and Catalan have been featured on ARTE in France and at Lyric Opera of Chicago, Houston Grand Opera, Wolf Trap Opera, the Montreux Comedy Festival, the Eastman School of Music, and Cornell University, where he earned his M.A. in Theater and Performance Studies.
 Derek is a former recipient of a Fulbright Assistantship to France and a Rotary Cultural Ambassadorial Scholarship to Russia.
 Closer to home, he’s a company member of The House Theatre of Chicago.